Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 This tutorial assumes a basic understanding of azure cli and Visual Studio Code and Azure Functions.

-To support deployment ensure the functions core tools are available [Core Tool](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash) and .Net Core 3.1 SDK is installed [dotnet core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1).
+To support deployment ensure the functions core tools are available ([Function Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash)) and .Net Core 3.1 SDK is installed ([dotnet core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1)).

 To complete this tutorial you will need access to an Azure subscription with the Azure cli configured to use that subscription.